Minimalism and mental health are intrinsically tied to each other. Why do I say this? After all, I am not a psychologist or doctor.

 I know this from experience.
 I am a person who naturally jumps to the worst possible scenario.
 I’m also a bit of a perfectionist and an A-type personality that likes to get it all done.
 All of that means I have had a lot of anxiety and I’m not always my own favorite person.

-But the more I apply minimalism to my life the more it helps me reduce stress and enjoy my family.
+But the more I adopt the minimalist lifestyle the more it helps me reduce stress and enjoy my family.
 It probably helps them enjoy me too.